JulissaDantes/rareskills-rust-bootcamp/week_2/README.md

 - How do we turn in the weekly tasks?
 - Is my analysis deep enough for the code snippets?
 - Is my analyses correct?
+- What am I doing wrong when running the tests?